bigtreetech/docs/docs/Panda_Branch_Plus.md

 ### Step 2: On Another Panda Device

 * Open the Web UI, click **Scan Printer**, and select **"PandaBranchPlus"**.
-* Enter the access code shown on the printer.
+* Enter the access code shown on the printer, The access code is same as the one on the printer.
 * Click **Bind**. <br>
   <img src=img/PandaBranchPlus/as_printer.png width="500">